ZakiANK04/AgroVisor---Algeria-2.0/README.md

 # 🌾 AgroVisor - AI-Powered Agricultural Advisory Platform

-**AgroVisor** is an intelligent agricultural advisory system that empowers farmers with data-driven insights for crop selection, pricing predictions, yield forecasting, and risk assessment.
+**AgroVisor** is an intelligent agricultural advisory system that empowers farmers with data-driven insights for crop selection, pricing predictions, yield forecasting , and risk assessment.
 Built with modern web technologies and machine learning, it provides personalized recommendations based on farm location, soil type, weather conditions, and market data.

 ---